Chapter 7 Time-To-Event Outcomes

 The Cox Proportional Hazards (PH) Model provides a valid test of the null hypothesis if the sandwich covariance estimator is used and censoring is either conditionally independent of treatment assignment given the covariates or conditionally independent of the covariates given treatment assignment.
 As previously mentioned, the proportional hazards assumption may not be known to hold a priori, presents difficulties in interpretation when the assumption does not empirically hold, and does not quantify the amount of time a participant can expect to be event free under a particular treatment (Rudser, LeBlanc, and Emerson 2012).

-The Restricted Mean Survival Time assumes that \(\ldots\).
-The Survival Probability assumes that \(\ldots\).
+Analyses of the Restricted Mean Survival Time typically assume that \(\ldots\).
+Analyses of the Survival Probability typically assume that \(\ldots\).

 7.1.2 Logrank Test